-Amr Alfiky is an Egyptian award-winning documentary photographer and filmmaker based in New York City.
+Amr Alfiky is an Egyptian award-winning documentary photographer and filmmaker based in Washington, D.C.
 He studied medicine at Alexandria University in Egypt and assisted as a field medic during the 2011 Egyptian revolution.
 Shortly afterwards he began photographing and in 2013 Amr co-founded one of the prominent visual arts studios, Janaklees for Visual Arts, in Egypt.

 Amr's work has been displayed in major international festivals including Photoville, Photo Plus Expo among others.
-In 2017, he was selected to participate in the New York Times Portfolio Review, Eddie Adams Workshop and Missouri Photo Workshop in 2017.
+In 2017, he was selected to participate in the New York Times Portfolio Review, Eddie Adams Workshop and Missouri Photo Workshop.
 Beside his work as a photojournalist, Amr was a Photo Intern at the Magnum Foundation and also worked as a teacher’s assistant with Fred Ritchin, the former Dean of the International Center of Photography School and James Estrin, Senior Staff Photographer and Co-Editor of The New York Times Lens.
-He is currently a Masters Candidate at the Craig Newmark Graduate School of Journalism at CUNY.
+He received his Masters of Arts in Journalism from the Craig Newmark Graduate School of Journalism at CUNY.
 Amr currently works as a photo intern at National Public Radio (NPR) in Washington, D.C.

 Phone number: +1(540)425-6031